linuxgurugamer/ModularSegmentedSRBs/README.md

 * SRB segments, 2, 4 and 8 meters long.
 One part for each diameter using PartVariants
 * 3 different engine styles, two parts for each engine, PartVariants used to scale engine to different sizes
-* Nosecones with built in parachutes and sepratrons, two parts, PartVariants used to scale engine to different sizes
+* Nosecones with built in parachutes and sepratrons, PartVariants used to scale engine to different sizes
+	* Parachutes have built-in, adjustable delay
+* Endcaps for the top of SRBs, needed if not using the Nosecones
 * Visual alarm in editor if SRB stack is too tall, outsized SRB stack gets highlighted
 * Abort mode, nosecones separate from stack, causing thrust be cancelled out by gases spewing from open stack
 * Failure modes if SRBs are made too long